Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 1 November 2024 19.46.42 UTC
+- WIB: Jumat, 1 November 2024 20.30.17 UTC
-- WITA: Jumat, 1 November 2024 20.46.42 UTC
+- WITA: Jumat, 1 November 2024 21.30.17 UTC
-- WIT: Jumat, 1 November 2024 21.46.42 UTC
+- WIT: Jumat, 1 November 2024 22.30.17 UTC

 Kutipan Inspiratif:
-"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: friendship
+Kategori: inspirational